Janet Krupin: Career

 Just prior to the Bring It On closing, Krupin was cast as the Dance Captain and a Standby for the roles of Heather Stovall and Kelli Mangrum in the Broadway production of Hands on a Hardbody, a new musical with book by Doug Wright, lyrics by Amanda Green, and music by Trey Anastasio and Green.
-It played at the Brooks Atkinson Theatre from February 23, 2013 to April 13, 2013.
+It played at the Brooks Atkinson Theatre from February 23, 2013, to April 13, 2013.

 Krupin later appeared in David Cross's feature film directorial debut, Hits, in the role of Megyn after booking the role based on a video taped submission.
 Hits premiered at the Sundance Film Festival in Park City, UT on January 21, 2014.

 Krupin was last seen on Broadway as a swing and understudy for the role of Elena alongside Idina Menzel in the Broadway musical If/Then with book and lyrics by Brian Yorkey and music by Tom Kitt.
-If/Then played its pre-Broadway premiere at the National Theatre in Washington, DC from November 5, 2013 though December 8, 2013.
-It played at the Richard Rodgers Theatre, where it began performances on March 5, 2014 prior to a March 30, 2014 opening.
+If/Then played its pre-Broadway premiere at the National Theatre in Washington, DC from November 5, 2013, though December 8, 2013.
+It played at the Richard Rodgers Theatre, where it began performances on March 5, 2014, prior to a March 30, 2014 opening.
 If/Then played its final Broadway performance on March 22, 2015.

 On July 26, 2014, Krupin released her debut EP, Aurora EP, which she recorded with collaborator Alex Caraballo under the name of Trillium.

-From January 27, 2015 through December 18, 2015, Krupin joined the short-run podcast, Backstage with the EDM Assassins where she joined Grant Austin and Nick Pesavento to discuss everything about Electronic dance music.
+From January 27, 2015, through December 18, 2015, Krupin joined the short-run podcast, Backstage with the EDM Assassins where she joined Grant Austin and Nick Pesavento to discuss everything about Electronic dance music.

-From August 7, 2015 through August 30, 2015, Krupin was seen as Maureen in the Uncompromising Artistry Productions presentation of Rent at the Edinburgh Festival Fringe in Edinburgh, Scotland.
+From August 7, 2015, through August 30, 2015, Krupin was seen as Maureen in the Uncompromising Artistry Productions presentation of Rent at the Edinburgh Festival Fringe in Edinburgh, Scotland.
 Krupin's If/Then castmate, Anthony Rapp, who originated the role of Mark Cohen, served as a creative consultant for this production.

-In early 2016, Krupin formed The Jackson Massive with Brian Ripps and Gabe Cummins.
-The band, often Krupin and Ripps without Cummins, regularly plays gigs in LA, New York, and across the country, and a CD of original music is in the works.

 On October 7, 2016, Krupin released the solo single "Hipster Pinup" on iTunes, Amazon, and other digital music services.
 Included with the lead track "Ghosted" are "Bradshaw" and "I Don't Wanna."

+In 2023, Krupin starred in the musical Lydia and the Troll, which debuted and Seattle's Seattle Rep theater.
+In 2024, Krupin starred in the indie film Sunset Road, a queer take on Romeo and Juliet.